 This topic will address the treatment of acute rhinosinusitis.
 The clinical manifestations and diagnosis of acute rhinosinusitis are discussed separately.
 (See "Acute sinusitis and rhinosinusitis in adults: Clinical manifestations and diagnosis".)

-Analgesics — Analgesics such as nonsteroidal antiinflammatories and acetaminophen are recommended for pain relief.
+Analgesics — Analgesics such as nonsteroidal anti-inflammatories and acetaminophen are used for pain relief.

-Saline irrigation — Mechanical irrigation with buffered, physiologic, or hypertonic saline may reduce the need for pain medication and improve overall patient comfort, particularly in patients with frequent sinus infections .
-The evidence supporting use of saline irrigation is limited, but indicates some decrease in time lost from work and symptom relief with minor adverse effects, including nasal burning and irritation.
+Saline irrigation — Mechanical irrigation with buffered, physiologic, or hypertonic saline may reduce the need for pain medication and improve overall patient comfort, particularly in patients with frequent sinus infections.
+The evidence supporting use of saline irrigation is limited, but indicates possible benefits for symptom relief with minor adverse effects, including nasal burning and irritation .
 It is important that irrigants be prepared from sterile or bottled water, as there have been reports of amebic encephalitis due to tap water rinses .
 Instructions for preparing a rinse solution are shown in a table (table 1).

 Intranasal glucocorticoids are likely to be most beneficial for patients with underlying allergic rhinitis.

 Intranasal decongestants — The use of intranasal decongestants, such as oxymetazoline, may provide a subjective sense of improved nasal patency.
 However, there is some concern that intranasal decongestants themselves may provoke mucosal inflammation, at least in an experimental animal model .
 If used, topical decongestants should be used sparingly (no more than three consecutive days) to avoid rebound congestion .
 Topical decongestants are an option for symptomatic relief in the treatment of AVRS .
 However, they have little effect as adjunctive therapy to antibiotics in the treatment of ABRS [7,11].